 Action ID Action Classification Timeline Responsibility Cost (per annum) DISTRIBU JTION ACTIONS A1 Review this Plan in five years and revise and refine action plan as required.
 Strategic Medium Term Asset Management Existing A2 Should a number of requests for a public toilet arise, apply the assessment frameworks in conjunction with the gap analysis to determine future need.
-Strategic Ongoing Asset Management Existing А3 Where large commercial or public sector developments are proposed in high public activity areas, negotiate the provision of public toilets as part of the development, where additional public toilets are required.
+Strategic Ongoing Asset Management Existing A3 Where large commercial or public sector developments are proposed in high public activity areas, negotiate the provision of public toilets as part of the development, where additional public toilets are required.
 Operational Ongoing Strategic Planning Existing A4 Advocate with State Government for the provision of public toilets at the Eaglemont Railway Station, Including investigating the opportunity for community access to existing staff toilets.
 Strategic Short Term Transport and Environment Existing A5 Investigate the opportunity of making the Diamond Village Shopping Centre toilets accessible to the community.
 Strategic Medium Term Economic Development Existing A6 Prioritise the provision of new or upgraded public toilets in neighbourhood or regional parks, as informed by the gap analysis and community feedback, for inclusion in the 10-year capital works program.
 Strategic Medium Term Asset Management Existing A7 Install new toilets based on the gap analysis and the residents' requests along the trails and shared paths.
 Strategic Medium Term Asset Management In Capital Works Program A8 Utilise the assessment framework(s) to determine the suitability of consolidating existing facilities.
 Strategic Medium Term Asset Management Existing

-Action ID Action Classification Timeline Responsibility Cost (per annum) A9 Advocate for the provision of new, or the upgrading of existing, public toilets as part of future park masterplans, public realm improvements and/or other capital works projects.
-Strategic Ongoing Open Space Planning Existing A10 Investigate opportunities to partner with Parks Victoria and other government agencies to improve the provision of public toilet facilities along the Main Yarra Trail and other Parks Victoria land.
-Short -Medium Term All Council Departments Existing A11 Provide improved wayfinding signage to assist members of the community to locate public toilets.
+Action ID Action Classification Timeline Responsibility Cost (per annum) A9 Trategic Ingoing Open Space Planning Existing A10 Short -Medium Term All Council Departments Existing A11 Provide improved wayfinding signage to assist members of the community to locate public toilets.
 Include the directions to the nearest open toilet when the toilet is closed.
-Operation Ongoing Operations and Open Space Planning 100,000 USAGE A12 Collect usage data for each public toilets for a better understanding and prioritisation of cleaning.
+Operational Ongoing Operations and Open Space Planning 100,000 USAGE A12 Collect usage data for each public toilets for a better understanding and prioritisation of cleaning.
 Operational Ongoing Asset Management Existing A13 Prioritise renewal and upgrade for high usage public toilets in the Capital Works Program.
-Operational Ongoing Asset Management In Capital Works Program A14 Review opening hours of toilets based on the usage.
+Ongoing Asset Management In Capital Works Program A14 Review opening hours of toilets based on the usage.
 Operational Ongoing Building Maintenance Existing HYGIENE & MAINTENANCE ACTIONS A15 Review management and contractual arrangements of all co-located facilities to standardise cleaning and maintenance responsibilities.
 Operational Short Term Cleansing and Building Maintenance Existing A16 Review condition audit data every 4 years and STAR Rating assessment in line with the review of this plan.
-Strategic Every 3 and 5 years (ongoing) Asset Management Existing A17 Prioritise cleaning scheduling in accordance with level of usage and community feedback.
+Every 3 and 5 years (ongoing) Asset Managemen Existing A17 Prioritise cleaning scheduling in accordance with level of usage and community feedback.
 Operational Ongoing Cleansing Existing